hyungilahn/hyungilahn.github.io/_posts/2018-01-15-deep-prob-modeling.md

 In general, when the set of features used in modeling are:
   * only the essential features
     - we tend to obtain a generalizable model with a good fit
-  * all essential features + many irrelevant features
+  * essential features + many irrelevant features
     - too complicated model (overfit) and high model variance (model parameter uncertainty)
   * insufficient essential features
     - too simple model (underfit) and high model bias (model misspecification)